Texas governor to reject new refugees, first under Trump

 Abbott argued that the state and its non-profit organizations should instead focus on “those who are already here, including refugees, migrants, and the homeless — indeed, all Texans.”

-It wasn’t clear how Abbott’s letter might affect any pending refugee cases.
+It wasn’t clear how Abbott’s letter might affect any currently pending refugee cases.

 Refugee groups sharply criticized the Republican governor.
-Ali al-Sudani, senior vice president of Interfaith Ministries for Greater Houston, predicted that some refugees with longstanding plans to come to Texas would have flights rescheduled or delayed.
-Al-Sudani settled in Houston in 2009 and now works to resettle other refugees.
+Ali Al Sudani, chief programs officer of Interfaith Ministries for Greater Houston, predicted that some refugees with longstanding plans to come to Texas would have flights rescheduled or delayed.
+Al Sudani settled in Houston from Iraq in 2009 and now works to resettle other refugees.

 Governors in 42 other states have said they will consent to allowing in more refugees, according to the Lutheran Immigration and Refugee Service, which works with local agencies throughout the U.S. to resettle refugees.
-The governors who haven’t chimed in are all Republicans and are from Alabama, Georgia, Florida, Mississippi, South Carolina, and Wyoming.
+The governors who haven’t chimed in are from Alabama, Georgia, Hawaii, Florida, Mississippi, South Carolina, and Wyoming.

 Fierce debates have occurred in several parts of the country, including North Dakota and Tennessee, over whether to opt into refugee resettlement under the executive order.
 Many Republican governors have been caught between immigration hardliners and some Christian evangelicals who believe helping refugees is a moral obligation.